 \section{Examples of self-similar sets}

-In this section we review some facts related to self-similar sets and constructions and approximation of fractal sets.
+This section reviews some facts related to self-similar sets, its constructions and also related to the approximation of fractal sets.
 We follow \cite{MJ, JK,RS1}.

 A self similar set is obtained by applying a fixed point functional iteration.
 Let $(X,d)$ be a Hausdorff metric space and denote by $C(X)$ the metric space of all compact subsets of a metric space equipped in the Hausdorff metric.
-Assume you have contractions $f_i:X\rightarrow X$, $i=1,2,3,...,N$ and define $F:C(X)\rightarrow C(X)$ by $F(A)=\bigcup_{1\leq i\leq N} f_i(A)$ for all $A\in C(X)$.Then $F$ have a unique fixed point $K$.
+Assume you have contractions $f_i:X\rightarrow X$, $i=1,2,3,...,N$ and define $F:C(X)\rightarrow C(X)$ by $F(A)=\bigcup_{1\leq i\leq N} f_i(A)$ for all $A\in C(X)$.
+Then $F$ have a unique fixed point $K$.
 Also for any $A\in C(X)$, $F^n(A)$ converge to $K$ when $n\rightarrow \infty$ with respect to Hausdorff metric.
 We then have that there exists a unique non-empty compact $K\subset X$ such that

-The set $K$ is the self-similar associated with $\left\{f_1,f_2,\ldots,f_N\right\}$ and this is a fractal set.
-The term self-similar it is given to $K$ because of the fact that $K$ is the union of images of itself by the involved contractions.
-See \cite{JK} and references therein.
+The set $K$ is the self-similar set associated with $\left\{f_1,f_2,\ldots,f_N\right\}$ and this is a fractal set.
+The term self-similar is given to $K$ because $K$ is the union of images of itself by the contractions.
+See \cite{JK} and reference therein.

-In order to obtain particular examples we need only the initial metric and the finite set of contractions.
-In particular we can consider the following examples of subsets of $\mathbb{R}^d$, $d=1,2,3$ with the Euclidean distance) together with finite family of contractions.
+In order to obtain particular examples, we need only the initial metric and the finite set of contractions.
+In particular, we can consider the following examples of subsets of $\mathbb{R}^d$, $d=1,2,3$ with the Euclidean distance together with a finite family of contractions.
 See \cite{MJ, JK,RS1}.